igorsoares0/aurelia/docs/ROADMAP.md

 Every new page template also needs seed data in `scripts/seed.mjs` so a development store renders it, and an entry in the listings presets where it belongs in the preset's story.

+## What each one actually costs

+Costed against the code as it stands, not against the notes above.

+**JSON only -- the settings already exist.** No Liquid, no CSS.

+- `blog.editorial.json` -- `main-blog` already carries `show_lead`, `columns`,
+  `image_height`, `show_excerpt`.
+The lead-article grid is a settings file.
+- `page.about.json` -- assembled from sections that exist, now including `pinned-story`, which was built for this page.
+- `page.faq.json` -- `collapsible-content` already has `disclosures--sidebar`;
+  the anchors come from `main-page`'s `page--index`, which builds its index from the real `<h2>` elements in the page body.
+- `page.gift-guide.json` -- `featured-collection` plus the new `shop-by`.

+**JSON plus one line of seed data.**

+- `page.care.json` -- **the trap.** The page the seed creates has handle `care-and-repair` and **no `templateSuffix`** (`seed-data.mjs:357`); only `contact` has one.
+Ship the template without adding `templateSuffix: 'care'` and you get a file that is never applied to anything.

+**JSON plus a small amount of code.**

+- `product.made-to-order.json` -- most of it already exists: `main-product` has an `engraving` block and `buy_buttons` takes `lead_time`.
+The only new code is the lead-time row in the ledger, which today has four fixed rows fed from metafields.
+Plus a `templateSuffix` on a seed product.
+- `page.stockists.json` -- needs a new section for address and hours as blocks.
+  The note above is right to refuse an embedded map: a third-party iframe on first paint is exactly what costs the Lighthouse score that is actually measured.

+**Real work.**

+- `page.size-guide.json` -- printing a ring sizer at 1:1 means physical CSS units,
+  a 100%-scale warning and a calibration check.
+None of it shows up in Lighthouse or in review; it is quality for the customer holding the paper.
+- `templates/metaobject/maker.json` -- the note above understates this.
+There is **not one line of metaobject code anywhere in the repository**.
+It needs definitions and seeding added to `seed.mjs`, a `metaobject_reference` metafield (the type is currently decided by a hardcoded ternary at `seed.mjs:387`), the template directory, a `METAFIELDS.md` entry -- and **new API scopes, which force every existing user to re-run `--auth`**.
+Easier to ask that of merchants who already have the theme than to do it mid-review.

+## Not in the original list

+- `templates/agents.md.liquid` -- a template type the theme does not have.
+Served at `/agents.md`, described by Shopify as *"the canonical, agent-facing description of the store, telling AI agents how to discover and transact with it."* Optional and cheap, and the kind of thing that separates a current theme from a dated one.

+## Suggested order

+The four JSON-only templates plus `page.care.json` in one short pass: five templates for very little work, and they improve the demo, which is what the submission is actually judged on.
+Then `agents.md.liquid`.
+Leave `metaobject/maker` until after the theme is published.